-Sollis is developing an extended-release form of a well known analgesic and anti-inflammatory medication called clonidine.
+Sollis is developing an investigational extended-release form of a well known analgesic and anti-inflammatory medication called clonidine.
 The extended-release form is referred to as a “clonidine micropellet” and allows for localized delivery of clonidine to the affected nerves in order to reduce pain and inflammation via simple, one-time, epidural injection.
+Sollis’ product is not approved by the FDA.

 How does clonidine work for sciatica?